rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Otherwise, the topic is used as-is without any additional portions prepended/appended to it.
 Thus by not putting "&lt;" and "&gt;" in a topic, any topic structure can be used.
 However, the plug-in does not have built-in processing when receiving MQTT topics that don't follow the standard prefixes and postfixes.
 In these cases custom procedures need to be provided.
-See <b>Custom Processing of Received Messages</b>.
+See _Custom Processing of Received Messages_.
 <br>
 <br>
 Most of the examples in the rest of this Help follow the Tasmota standard.